kivikko/json/README.md

 While `JsonUtils` provides a standalone and easily integratable JSON serialization and deserialization solution, it is important to note that due to its simplicity, there is a trade-off with performance.

-In benchmark tests, deserialization of `JsonUtils` performed about 4 times slower than `Newtonsoft.Json` and 7 times slower than `System.Text.Json`.
+In benchmark tests, the performance of JsonUtils was approximately 2 times slower than that of Newtonsoft.Json and 2.5 times slower than that of System.Text.Json.

 `BenchmarkDotNet v0.13.12`, Windows 11 (10.0.22621.3155/22H2/2022Update/SunValley2)